kshabir/Udacity-SensorFusionEngineer/README.md

 # Udacity-SensorFusionEngineer

+# How to become an expert Sensor Fusion
+It requires 6 most essential skills to acquire [1]:

+    1. Experience with Multi-Sensor Fusion
+    2. Hands on experience with radar, lidar, camera, or ultrasonics and the sensor data
+    3. Hands on experience with Kalman Filters (Extended/Unscented) or any other type of Bayesian Filtering
+    4. Solid Understanding of 3D Computer Vision — Projections, Intrinsics & Extrinsics
+    5. Strong Python / C++ skills
+    6. Deep Learning & Deployment on embedded platforms

+# It's a 6 step process:
+    Step 1: Learn about the Sensors
+    Step 2: Understand the 9 Types of Sensor Fusion Algorithms Step 3: Master Projections & 3D
+    Step 4: Dive in Kalman Filters
+    Step 5: Build your own sensor fusion project
+    Step 6: Explore Deep Sensor Fusion for Automotive perception systems

+# Step 1: Learn about the Sensors

 Question: Things to understand about each sensor:

 Purpose: What are the main strengths, weaknesses, and reasons to be?
 When to use it? and when not to?